 Over the past century, the AAUP has established the standards that undergird American higher education.
 If your faculty handbook has strong protections for academic freedom, if policies on your campus provide for faculty participation in governance, if you enjoy economic security in your academic position, you have the AAUP to thank.

-As part of the centennial celebration, the Association is issuing publications that highlight its historical role in articulating the values that define the academic profession.
+As part of the centennial celebration, the Association is issuing publications that highlight its historical role in articulating the governing values of the academic profession.
 These values are embodied in AAUP Policy Documents and Reports, the definitive collection of policy statements better known as the Redbook.
 The eleventh edition of the Redbook will be published to coincide with the centennial and is being edited by Hans-Joerg Tiede, a professor at Illinois Wesleyan University and a member of Committee A on Academic Freedom and Tenure.